-Testing the toString() method
+Testing the ToString() method

-One way of implicitly testing that ALL the attributes a client have been stored correctly is to test the toString() method returns the value expected.
+One way of implicitly testing that ALL the attributes a client have been stored correctly is to test the ToString() method returns the value expected.
 This is a little tricky because the format of the string must match exactly including every space, punctuation symbol, and newline.

-The alternative however is to test the value returned by every accessor method.
+The alternative however is to test the value of every property.